 We emotional eaters will always have temptations to overcome.
 Today is a good day for me, in a bittersweet way.
 Although I am sad, I am dealing with sadness by "talking" (texting, really) and writing, and yes, crying.
 And I have eaten, but only my normal breakfast and a snack of a banana.
 Go, me.

-I'm looking forward to sharing with you some of our highlights of Bridger's visit: the amazing experience he had being treated like a VIP at the Bristol Renaissance Faire, touring downtown Chicago, and learning new tricks with my sticks with drum lessons from B. It has been a wonderful, whirlwind of a week.
+I'm looking forward to sharing with you some of our highlights of Bridger's visit: THE ROYAL TREATMENT he received at the Bristol Renaissance Faire, touring downtown Chicago, and learning new tricks with my sticks with drum lessons from B. It has been a wonderful, whirlwind of a week.

 THIS JUST IN: Bridge has been driving since 8:00 this morning, and just before 11, I received this text from him: